krugerk/beeminder-apidocs/source/index.html.md

 * `fullroad` (array): Like `roadall` but with the nulls filled in.
 * `rah` (number): Road value (y-value of the centerline of the yellow brick road) at the akrasia horizon (today plus one week).
 * `delta` (number): Distance from the centerline of the yellow brick road to today's datapoint (`curval`).
-* `delta_text` (string): The text that describes how far the goal is from each lane of the road -- orange, blue, green.
+* `delta_text` (string): The text that describes how far the goal is from each lane of the road &mdash; orange, blue, green.
 If the goal is on the good side of a given lane, the "?" character will appear.
 * `safebump` (number): The absolute y-axis number you need to reach to get one additional day of safety buffer.
 * `id` (string of hex digits): Deprecated.
 We always use user/slug as the goal identifier in the API.
 * `callback_url` (string): Callback URL, as